acoustic-content-samples/sample-custom-element-ui/sample-ui-extension-category/README.md

 The "Custom Category" element is now available for use in your content types.
 This element can then be included in other content types.

-Alternatively, you can customise the display of an existing text element in one of your content types to display the UI extension by setting the "custom display" to be:
+Alternatively, you can customise the display of an existing text element in one of your content types to display the UI extension by setting the "custom design" to be:

 ```/dxauth/ui-extension-category/index.html```